Intense Israeli airstrikes in east Syria said to kill dozens | Law-Order

 Intense Israeli airstrikes in east Syria said to kill dozens

-A senior U.S. intelligence official with knowledge of the attack told The Associated Press that the airstrikes were carried out with intelligence provided by the United States and targeted a series of warehouses in Syria that were being used as a part of the pipeline to store and stage Iranian weapons.

-The official said the warehouses also served as a pipeline for components that supports Iran's nuclear program.
+Israeli warplanes carried out intense airstrikes on eastern Syria early Wednesday, apparently targeting positions and arms depots of Iran-backed forces.
+Dozens of fighters were killed or wounded, according to an opposition war monitor.
+A senior US intelligence official with knowledge of the attack told The Associated Press that the airstrikes were carried out with intelligence provided by the United States — a rare incidence of publicised cooperation between the two countries over choosing targets in Syria.
+The official said the strikes targeted a series of warehouses in Syria that were being used in a pipeline to store and stage Iranian weapons.
+The US official, who requested anonymity to speak about sensitive national security matters, said Secretary of State Mike Pompeo discussed Tuesdays airstrike with Yossi Cohen, chief of Israels spy agency Mossad, at a public meeting in popular Washington restaurant Café Milano on Monday.
+The official said the warehouses also served as a pipeline for components that support Irans nuclear program.
+Syrias state news agency SANA said the strikes hit areas in and near the towns of Deir el-Zour, Mayadeen and Boukamal along the border with Iraq.
+An unnamed military official was quoted as saying Syrian air defenses responded to the incoming missiles.
+It gave no further details.
+An opposition war monitor reported at least 18 strikes in Deir el-Zour and along the border with Iraq, saying several arms depots were hit.
+Britain-based Syrian Observatory for Human Rights said 23 people were killed, including seven Syrians, and the rest were Iran-backed fighters.
+It said 28 were wounded.

-"They burnt Iranian positions in Deir el-Zour," said Omar Abu Laila, a Europe-based activist from Syria's eastern Deir el-Zour province who runs an activist collective that reports on news in the border area.
+“They burnt Iranian positions in Deir el-Zour,” said Omar Abu Laila, a Europe-based activist from Syrias eastern Deir el-Zour province who runs an activist collective that reports on news in the border area.
+He recorded at least 16 targeted buildings, warehouses or bases for Iranian, Lebanese and Iraqi militias in the towns of Boukamal, Mayadeen and Deir el-Zour.

 Israel has launched hundreds of strikes against Iran-linked military targets in Syria over the years but rarely acknowledges or discusses such operations.

-The strikes came amid rising tensions in the region and amid concerns that Iran might carry out attacks to avenge last year's killing of one of its top commanders, Gen. Qassem Soleimani.
+The Observatory said it recorded 39 Israeli strikes inside Syria in 2020 that hit 135 targets, including military posts, warehouses or vehicles.
+In those attacks, at least 217 people were killed, mostly Iranian-allied militiamen, according to the Observatory.
+The strikes come at a time of heightened tension in the region in the final days of President Donald Trumps administration.

+Many fear retaliation for the US killing of Iranian commander Qassem Soleimani last year may come before Trump leaves office, or that conflict could erupt to scuttle efforts by Joe Bidens incoming administration to negotiate with Iran.

-Israel views Iranian entrenchment on its northern frontier as a red line, and it has repeatedly struck Iran-linked facilities and weapons convoys destined for Hezbollah.
+Israel views Iranian entrenchment on its northern frontier as a red line, and it has repeatedly struck Iran-linked facilities and weapons convoys destined for Lebanon's militant Hezbollah group.

-The U.S. official, who requested anonymity to speak about sensitive national security matters, said Secretary of State Mike Pompeo discussed Tuesday's airstrike with Mossad Chief Yossi Cohen, Israel's spy agency, at Café Milano in Washington on Monday.
+The strikes also come amid intensifying low-altitude Israeli warplane missions in Lebanese skies that have caused jitters among residents and prompted Lebanon to file an urgent complaint to the U.N. about the violations of its airspace.
+Israeli officials have said the overflights are necessary because Hezbollah is violating the 2006 U.N. resolution that bars it from building up its military capabilities and operating near the Israeli border.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)